-n., Freely available structures, procedures or tools for the uniform creation and description of data.
+n., Freely available structures, procedures, or tools for the uniform creation and description of data.
 Usually defined and perhaps maintained by a central body, but, unlike proprietary standards, users are not reliant on a private organization to license use and provide support.
-See also: nonproprietary; open architecture; open-source.
+[Archives]